Radhika-Envision/Upmark/database/README.md

     ```
     cd aquamark/database
-    sudo docker build vpac/aquamark-db
+    sudo docker build -t vpac/aquamark-db .
     ```

-1. Configure it with your IAM [access key][ac]:
+1. Configure it with your [access key][ac] for the `aq-backup` user:

     ```
     mkdir -p ~/aq_conf